awesomebrownies/modulus/README.md

 # Modulus
 Modulus is a continuation of my journey within hack club's YSWS hackpad v2.
 This board features **reversible** PCB's, saving on cost.
 It has a **separated thumb cluster** utilizing **ribbon cables** and a column stagger layout allowing for ergonomic hand placement.
+It also includes motors for **haptic feedback**, allowing main row modifiers to be used easily.

+The reasoning behind this creation is I wanted a keyboard with a comfortable thumb cluster.
+Typically a keyboard of this type costs hundreds of dollars to make (though it doesn't have a trackball).
+I wanted something custom and fun, but at a much lower budget.
+One of my previous keyboards used main row modifiers without a notification.
+This version includes motors for haptic feedback, improving user experience.

 ## Bill of Materials